status-im/nim-drchaos/README.md

 Dr. Chaos extends the Nim interface to LLVM/Clang libFuzzer, an in-process, coverage-guided, evolutionary fuzzing engine.
 And adds support for [structured fuzzing](https://github.com/google/fuzzing/blob/master/docs/structure-aware-fuzzing.md).
-The user should define, as a parameter to the target function, the input type and the fuzzer is responsible for providing valid inputs.
+The user should define the input type, as a parameter to the target function and the fuzzer is responsible for providing valid inputs.
 Behind the scenes it uses value profiling to guide the fuzzer past these comparisons much more efficiently than simply hoping to stumble on the exact sequence of bytes by chance.